Akon is launching a cryptocurrency and building a crypto city in Senegal

 This “real-life Wakanda” is already under construction.
 The “smart city” will be a mixed use space, containing residential areas, retail shops, parks, a stadium, light manufacturing warehouses, universities and schools.

-Earlier this month, the South African Reserve Bank (SARB) released a report on Project Khokha, a successful proof of concept trial of a blockchain-powered payments system.
+Earlier this month, the South African Reserve Bank (SARB) released a report on Project Khokh, a successful proof of concept trial of a blockchain-powered payments system.
 The trial involved several other banks.

 Controversial cryptocurrency influencer John McAfee will release blockchain-connected McAfee Promissory Notes this month.
 There will be a limited supply of notes, which are redeemable for meetings with McAfee.